 Metal Matrix Composite Research Program - In 2011, NFFS partnered with M Cubed Technologies Inc. to perform research entitled "Advanced Aluminum Metal Matrix Composites for Sand and Investment Casting Applications".
 This program was part of the American Metalcasting Consortium (AMC), funded in 2011 by the Defense Logistics Agency.
 The focus of the study was to investigate non-traditional methods of material manufacture for aluminum metal matrix composite materials with up to 55% loading of the silicon carbine reinforcement materials.
 The results of this research program are available here.

-The webinar below, hosted by NFFS in September 2021, demonstrates how simulation can be used to effectively rig nonferrous castings made by the sand, investment and permanent mold processes.
+The webinar below demonstrates how simulation can be used to effectively rig nonferrous castings made by the sand, investment and permanent mold processes.
 An initial simulation is done on an unrigged part, and gating and risering design wizards use the simulation results to guide a user through the rigging design.
 The rigged model is then simulated using both fluid flow and solidification analyses to verify that the design will work as desired.
 Automatic process optimization may also be applied, to insure that yield is maximized while maintaining part quality.

 Effective Casting Simulation webinar (September 2021)